‘You only have to forgive once’?

 But there’s a paradox here.
 Hatred and resentment are soul-crushing in their effects, but they’re not hard to do — and, once you start, by a kind of spiritual inertia or momentum, it gets easier and easier.

 Conversely, love and forgiveness are liberating in their effects, but they can be very hard to do, and keep on doing.
-Sometimes this too gets easier with time, but the temptation to fall back into hatred and forgiveness may crop up at any time, and must be fought off each time.
+Sometimes this too gets easier with time, but the temptation to fall back into hatred and resentment may crop up at any time, and must be fought off each time.

 Resentment is deadly.
 Whoever said “Holding a grudge is like drinking poison and expecting the other person to die” was onto something.
 But forgiveness can be a bitter drink — far bitterer than the intoxicating draught of resentment.
 And you may find there’s always a bit more to swallow than you thought, even if it does get easier and even sweeter later on.